 Your son is 18.
 Legally, he's an adult.
 Physically, too.
-He's at the tail end of puberty, so his hormone secretions and brain development are wrapping up.
+He's at the tail end of puberty, so his hormone secretions are wrapping up.
 He's also putting the finishing touches on his identity.
+And while his brain may still be developing in some ways, it's also maturing.

 But there are many more milestones to go.
 Eighteen is the start of early adulthood.
 This is the year he'll seek out intimacy over isolation.
 He’ll transition from his home and school routines to the ones he'll create for himself.